-Talk to an experienced Arkansas car accident attorney to understand how your car accident injury case works.
+Talk to an experienced Harris, Arkansas car accident attorney to understand how your car accident injury case works.
 Fayetteville, Arkansas car accident lawyer Ken Kieklak may be able to file your case and fight for compensation.
-You could be entitled to compensation for medical expenses, lost wages, and pain and suffering, so talk to a personal injury attorney today.
+You could be entitled to compensation for medical expenses, lost wages, and pain and suffering, so talk to a Fayetteville AR personal injury lawyer today.

 Filing for Car Accident Injuries Without Insurance in Arkansas

 Arkansas is what’s called a “fault-based” state for car accidents.
 This means that the party who caused the accident – the at-fault party – must pay for damage and injury to the victim and their car.
 Because the at-fault party pays for damage and injuries, they likely have car insurance that will cover their errors.
 Car insurance in a fault-based insurance system pays for the injuries the insurance subscriber causes, not for the injuries they suffer.
 Even if the victim does not have insurance, the at-fault driver and their insurance company could still be made to pay for the victim’s injuries.

 However, Arkansas requires every driver to carry car insurance to cover injuries they cause on the road.
 If you are caught driving without car insurance or you are involved in an accident without insurance, you could face fines and tickets.
 Arkansas requires that every drive’s insurance will cover the following, at a minimum:

 - $25,000 worth of personal injury, per person;